zspatter/network-simulation/README.md

 3. A dictionary which contains a collection of node ID's that point to the corresponding Node objects.

 #### Other Objects:
-- GraphBuilder
+- GraphBuilder - builds a random network with N nodes
-- Dijkstras
+- Dijkstras - finds shortest path from a source node in a given graph (also contains some connectivity helper functions)
-- Organ
+- Organ - represent the donated organs (these will be distributed across the system)
-- Patient
+- Patient - represent individuals in need of a transplant

 ## UML Diagram
 ![alt text](https://github.com/zspatter/network-simulation/blob/master/UML.png)